rajeshreddy185/AzureDataEngineering-DataFactory/set-variable-activity/2-dynamic-variable/README.md

 5)Enter a static value: Type a fixed value directly into the box.

+6)Add one more set variable activity to fetch from static variable activity

-6)Use dynamic content: Click Add dynamic content to build an expression.
+7)Use dynamic content: Click Add dynamic content to build an expression.
 This allows you to set the variable based on the output of other activities, system variables, or a combination of functions.

 <img width=900 alt='dynamic' src=https://github.com/rajeshreddy185/polls/blob/main/mysite3-20210509T044718Z-001/mysite3/Screenshot%202025-09-15%20at%209.25.50%20PM.png />